Anonymous4078/dominity.js/README.md

 import D from "https://esm.sh/dominity@latest";
 ```

-Its final bundle size is just around 6-7 Kb.
+Its final bundle size is just around `6-7` Kb.

 ## Adding to an Existing Project

-You can add dominity to an existing project by installing it form npm and using it
+You can add dominity to an existing project by installing it from npm and using it.

 ```
 npm i dominity@latest